 Alle Beiträge von Sven Bernhardt

-Sven Bernhardt is a technology enthusiast and works for OPITZ CONSULTING as Chief Architect as part of the Corporate Development team.
-Within his role, he’s responsible for managing the technology portfolio and developing Best Practices and Guidelines.
-In addition, Sven supports his colleagues with implementing Software solutions for Customers.
-Sven acts as regular speaker on various conferences, talking about technology or architecture topics, and is also sharing his thoughts and experiences by writing articles and blog posts.
-In addition, he's Kong Champion and Oracle ACE Pro.
+Sven Bernhardt is a technology enthusiast who works for OPITZ CONSULTING as the Chief Architect on the Corporate Development team.
+In this role, he manages the technology portfolio and develops Best Practices and Guidelines.
+In addition, Sven supports his colleagues in implementing Software solutions for Customers.
+Sven regularly speaks at various conferences about technology or architecture topics.
+He also shares his thoughts and experiences by writing articles and blog posts.
+In addition, he's a Kong Champion.

 Schreibe einen Kommentar